May today there be peace within.Teresa of Ávila

 Cohen once said of the song: “It explains that many kinds of hallelujahs do exist, and all the perfect and broken hallelujahs have equal value.”

 Hopefully from these forty days you came away with an appreciation for the many ways to get to Hallelujah.
-Easter is more than a day, but rather a whole season.
-The idea is to keep on.
-Resources and a wrap up will follow later in the week, but for now; rejoice in the hope and peace of this day.
+Easter is more than a day.
+It’s a whole season, and the idea is to keep on.
+Resources and a wrap-up will follow later in the week, but for now, rejoice in the hope and peace of this day.
 Any way.

 ~ Thanks, Peace & Cheers ~